1gravity/Kotlin-Bloc/website/docs/architecture/bloc/launcher.md

 }
 ```
 :::tip
 The `CoroutineScope` could be exposed through the context (InitializerContext, ThunkContext, ReducerContext) in order to facilitate the launch of new coroutines.
 However I decided to encapsulate that scope to prevent "unauthorized interventions" (like cancellations).
-This design decision could be temporary.
+This design decision could be changed in the future.
 :::